Rescues on Aconcagua

-High on the mountain any medical emergency must be handled by the group.
-Although there are Rangers at Nido de Condores, and generally other climbers around, the team have to be in a position to conduct it's own rescue and evacuation, which means helping people down and carrying their kit.
+High on the mountain, any medical emergency must be handled by the group.
+Although there are Rangers at Nido de Condores, and generally other climbers around, the team has to be in a position to conduct its own rescue and evacuation, which means helping people down and carrying their kit.
 As obvious as it sounds, any medical emergency will take immediate precedence over any summit attempts.

 The leader will carry a mountain first aid kit with us, but you will all be expected to carry a small personal kit.

 There are now emergency facilities stationed at all the major points on the summit route which have been put in by the Campanini Foundation, in memory of an Argentinian guide known as El Fede who died in 2009 while attending to a rescue.
 This means that now you will see large barrels at Nido de Condores (also a Ranger Hut here, a rescue hut and a helipad, Independencia Hut and the base of the Canaleta which contain highly important and useful rescue and survival equipment.

 Clearly this equipment has changed the face of climbing on Aconcagua, but the best cure is prevention so please make sure you are well equipped by following the equipment list carefully and that you carry a personal first aid kit of your own and that on the summit day you are fully aware of your situation, your group and the weather patterns.

 Emergency Procedures on Aconcagua